Masked Spiking Transformer: Methods

-where $A_{spk,ij}$ represents the spike trains of attention score calculated by the dot product of the $i^{th}$ row of the query spike trains and the $j^{th}$ row of the key spike trains, and $d$ is a scale factor that is equal to the feature dimension of one attention head.
+where $A_{spk}$ represents the spike matrix of the attention score calculated by the dot product of the query spike matrix and the key spike matrix, and $d$ is a scaling factor equal to the feature dimension of a given attention head.